Zhaith-Izaliel/bootstrappers/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-As long as you know the name of the project, you can simply initialize a new directory with the corresponding command:
+As long as you know the `name` of the template, you can simply initialize a new directory with the corresponding command:

 ```sh
 nix flake init -t "github:Zhaith-Izaliel/bootstrappers#name"